How do I start a Snowflake 30-day free trial for my company and set up SSO/SCIM?

 - Go to https://signup.snowflake.com/.

-- Choose your cloud provider (AWS, Azure, GCP) and region.
+- Select your preferred cloud provider (AWS, Azure, or GCP) and region.

 -